Family Counseling Services

 Major life transitions or events

-Experiencing an event that significantly impacts a larger dynamic or the emotional state of loved ones may also benefit from counseling services.
+Experiencing an event that significantly impacts a larger dynamic or the emotional state of loved ones may also be reasons for seeking counseling services.
 This type of event could be planned, like a move to a different city or a pregnancy or adoption.
 It could also be unplanned, like a divorce, job loss, or the loss of a loved one.
 A counselor may assist families in situations like these process and heal from the transition both individually and as a unit through various counseling services.

 Blended families

 Blended families consist of children from different relationships—such as half siblings or step siblings—now living as one, new unit.
 Putting young or even adult children from previously separate units into the same dynamic or even the same household can be a big change for everyone involved.
-A counseling session may be able to give all parties a safe space to discuss their emotions related to the transition and to find compromises between each original unit’s preferred way of doing things through their counseling services.
+A family counseling session may be able to give all parties a safe space to discuss their emotions related to the transition and to find compromises between each original unit’s preferred way of doing things.

 Past trauma